+Neighborly is the application portal system in which homeowners may apply for PAHAF assistance.
 Neighborly has been used in other housing-related assistance programs and has been customized for use by the HAF program, incorporating program-specific functionality such as automated creation of Common Data File (CDF) records, transfer and ingest for the unique state-to-servicer and servicer-to-state records and disbursement of funds.
-Neighborly also provides a more transparent application status so applicants will have a better understanding on where their application currently stands in the process.
+Neighborly also provides a transparent application status so applicants have a good understanding on where their application currently stands in the process.